castleproject/Windsor/Readme.txt

-More information about Castle.InversionOfControl can be found at http://www.castleproject.org/container/
+More information about Castle.Windsor can be found at http://stw.castleproject.org/Windsor.MainPage.ashx

 This git repository uses the autocrlf = false convention.